-Microplastics are defined as being tiny particles of plastic that are less than 5 millimeters long.
+Microplastics are defined as tiny particles of plastic that are less than 5 millimetres long.
 The use of microplastics and their effects are a hot topic of discussion at the moment and their effects on the environment at catastrophic, with marine life ingesting them and suffering as a result.

 The beauty industry has been a big producer of these plastics since the mid-20th century and the packing industry for beauty and personal care products alone makes up nearly $25 billion in sales.

-With high profits such as this, the beauty industry has been reluctant to change their ways.
+With high profits such as this, the beauty industry has been reluctant to change its ways.

 Thankfully this is changing and if you want to avoid products containing microplastics, take a look at beatthemicrobead.org to see where they’re hiding.